groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/barcode/UPCA-ppt.md

     enable: true
     title: "Overview API"
     content: |
-        Sign your PPT files with BARCODE signatures using .NET easily.
+        Sign your Ppt files with Barcode signatures using .NET easily.
 You can use just a couple of C# code lines in any platform of your choice like - Windows, Linux, macOS.
-        You can put BARCODE on PPT file in a very convenient way and for free.
-Besides that it is possible to sign PPT files using advanced BARCODE options.
+        You can put Barcode on Ppt file in a very convenient way and for free.
+Besides that it is possible to sign Ppt files using advanced Barcode options.

-        There are a lot of options features to sign PPT which you may use for your purposes:
+        There are a lot of options features to sign Ppt which you may use for your purposes:

-        * BARCODE position on the page can be set up as absolutely as relatively;;
+        * Barcode position on the page can be set up as absolutely as relatively;;
-        * One BARCODE signature may be placed on specified pages of multi-page documents;;
+        * One Barcode signature may be placed on specified pages of multi-page documents;;
         * A lot of additional signature features like color, size, border etc. are available..

-        There are also saving options for signed PPT file:
+        There are also saving options for signed Ppt file:

         * after signing file might be saved with other supported format;
         * furthermore file can be encrypted with password or saved to memory stream.

-        Signing PPT files with BARCODE provides vast amount opportunities for users.
+        Signing Ppt files with Barcode provides vast amount opportunities for users.
 Moreover there is no need for any additional software installed - like MS Office, Open Office, Adobe Acrobat Reader etc.

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps to sign PPT with BARCODE in C#"
+    title_left: "Steps to sign Ppt with Barcode in C#"
     content_left: |
-        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) provides ability to sign PPT documents with BARCODE signatures quick and easily.
+        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) provides ability to sign Ppt documents with Barcode signatures quick and easily.

-        * Create an instance of Signature class providing PPT file supposed to signing as path or memory stream
+        * Create an instance of Signature class providing Ppt file supposed to signing as path or memory stream
         * Instantiate SignOptions class and set all demanded data.
-        * Invoke the Signature.Sign passing output PPT file or memory stream
+        * Invoke the Signature.Sign passing output Ppt file or memory stream

     title_right: "System Requirements"
     content_right: |